dnywh/pi-frame/README.md

 # Pi Press

 A starter-kit for printing your own newspaper using a Raspberry Pi and e-ink display.

-This has been tested with a Raspberry Pi Zero W and Waveshare e-Paper HAT.
+Tested on a Raspberry Pi Zero W and Waveshare e-Paper HAT.

 ## Apps